bradrn/Conkey/Keys.md

 Various uncommon letters can be accessed via the `G-l` dead key:
 ```
-Letter to type:    bBdDgGhHjJknNoOqQvVyY
+Letter to type:    bBdDgGhHjJknNoOqQvVwWyYzZ
-Resulting letter:  ƃƂƌƋƣƢƕǶḫḪĸƞȠȣȢɋɊʌɅьЬ
+Resulting letter:  ƃƂƌƋƣƢƕǶḫḪĸƞȠȣȢɋɊʌɅƿǷьЬȝȜ
 ```
 (Note that `aA` also work, resulting in lower- and uppercase Egyptological Alef respectively.
-Not all fonts support these though.)
+Not all fonts support these though.
+Note also that the result of typing `zZ` is yogh ȝȜ rather than ezh ʒƷ — they look identical in some fonts.)

 Zhuang tone letters can be accessed as well via the `G-1` dead key:
 ```